 The terms of the long-term incentive awards granted to Named Executive Officers are described in the narrative to Summary Compensation Table and Grants of Plan-Based Awards table.
 In accordance with the Stock Option Plan, Mr. Shreiber's options are granted at the end of the Company's fiscal year.
-With the exception of options granted to recently hired employees at time of hire or to employees hired in connection with an acquisition, stock options are granted in December of each year on a date selected by the Board at its November meeting.
+With the exception of options granted to recently hired employees at time of hire or to employees hired in connection with an acquisition, stock options had been granted annually.
+On August 30, 2012 the Board at its regular Meeting issued options to various employees at that day's closing price.